 If potential connections see your photo and what you have positioned yourself as – plus, if you ask a question in your ‘Summary‘ – then there’s your conversation starter.

-- Everything on your profile should be driven to start conversations
+- Everything on your public profile should be driven to start conversations

-- Preferably get a professional headshot; your face should take up to 60% of the frame
+- Preferably get a professional headshot for your profile picture; your face should take up to 60% of the frame

 - Optimize your headline to start a conversation – and be specific